15 Expats Talk about Health Insurance and Healthcare in Uzbekistan

 As a foreigner living in Uzbekistan, will I have access to public healthcare?
 What is it like?

 "Yes, foreigners living in Uzbekistan have access to public healthcare.
 The quality of care varies depending on the region, but generally the public healthcare system is well-equipped and staffed with experienced professionals.
 The government has invested heavily in modernizing the healthcare system, and there are a number of hospitals and clinics throughout the country that provide quality care.
-In addition, the government provides free or low-cost healthcare to citizens and foreigners alike," mentioned one expat in Uzbekistan.
+In addition, the government provides free or low-cost healthcare to citizens and foreigners alike," said one expat living in Uzbekistan.

 What have your experiences during the pandemic with the local healthcare system been like?